Josefinekihlstrom/LauraDay/TESTING.md

 home page with a toast message displaying.
 - Type in ``/accounts/logout/`` at the end of the URL when a user has already logged out, and the user gets redirected to the home page.

-### Messages
-shopping bag messages when full or empty

 ### Error pages
 #### 404 Page not found